info-201b-sp24/final-project-twu29/README.md

-# Title of Your Final Project Here
+# Analyzing the Impact of Lifestyle Factors on Sleep Quality
 ## INFO 201 "Foundational Skills for Data Science"

-Authors: Your names here
+Authors: Xiaoyuan Ye (Simon), Tong Wu (Alley), Sijia Wu (Scarlette)

 For the Final Project -- Data Wrangling, add the following to this code repository: